CLINICAL NURSE SPECIALISTS

 (a) Obtain a limited license as a registered nurse in the State of Oregon; or hold an active Oregon registered nurse license;

-(b) Submit for Board approval, a detailed plan for precepted practice that includes: competencies that support the CNS scope of practice; names and qualifications of CNS preceptor(s); and a description of the nature of the proposed unpaid, voluntary, precepted clinical experience.
+(b) Submit for Board approval, a detailed plan for precepted practice that includes: a plan for demonstrating core, population, and specialty competencies that support the CNS role; names and qualifications of all CNS preceptor(s) at least one of whom must be an Oregon state certified CNS skilled in the population focus or specialty care; and a description of the nature of the proposed unpaid, voluntary, precepted clinical experience.

 (A) If the applicant has practiced at least 960 hours within the six years prior to the date of application, the practice plan shall provide for 250 hours of preceptorship.
 Documented practice hours within the CNS scope for the past two years may be recognized and may reduce the required hours, except that, in no case shall the precepted practice be less than 120 hours.

 (B) If the applicant has practiced at least 960 hours within the CNS scope for the ten years prior to the date of application, the practice plan shall provide for 400 hours.

 (C) If the applicant has not practiced at least 960 hours within the CNS scope for the last ten years, the re-entry requirement shall be met through:

 (i) Successful completion of a CNS post masters certificate program which meets the requirements of OAR 851-054-0030, or;